Obesity, poverty help explain higher diabetes risk for US blacks

 The study wasn’t a controlled experiment designed to prove whether or how various risk factors might influence the odds of developing diabetes or explain racial disparities.

-“It is important for black patients and individuals to recognize the disease risk disparities and excess burden for African Americans BUT also know these risks can successfully be reduced by knowing their blood pressure and blood glucose levels; taking medication as prescribed; not smoking; exercise; reducing excess body weight; and consuming a healthy diet,” Lackland, who wasn’t involved in the study, said by email.
+“It is important for black patients and individuals to recognise the disease risk disparities and excess burden for African Americans, but also know these risks can successfully be reduced by knowing their blood pressure and blood glucose levels; taking medication as prescribed; not smoking; exercise; reducing excess body weight; and consuming a healthy diet,” Lackland, who wasn’t involved in the study, said by email.

 SOURCE: http://bit.ly/2C1qP2P JAMA, online December 26, 2017.